 - A desire to be treated like the other gender.

 - A feeling that their behaviors and emotions are the same as the other gender.

 The support offered to manage gender dysphoria is highly individualized and usually focuses on finding ways in which the individual can find ways to express their gender in a manner that aligns with their gender identity.
 This can be done in many ways, including.

-Puberty blockers: medication used to temporarily stop the onset of puberty for children.
+Puberty blockers.
+Medications to temporarily stop the onset of puberty for children.

-Hormone therapy: medications used to help transition from one gender to another.
+Hormone therapy.
+Medications are used to help transition from one gender to another.
 For people assigned to females at birth, hormone therapy can induce muscle growth, body, and facial hair, and lower the voice.
 For people assigned male a birth, hormone therapy can induce breast tissue and fat redistribution.

 Gender dysphoria refers to a person's distress and discomfort when their assigned gender doesn't align with their gender identity.
 Although it is commonly experienced by transgender people, it may also be experienced by nonbinary and gender-nonconforming people.
 Gender dysphoria may be managed through a variety of different gender-affirming measures, such as psychology, hormone therapy, and gender-affirming surgery.